λ ryan. himmelwright. net

 sudo systemctl restart sshd

-Afterwards, I was unable to login to the PIs from a computer with unauthorized ssh keys.
+Afterwards, I was unable to login to the PIs from a computer with unauthorized ssh keys, but, still could from the authorized computer.

 Install Python